Rock Garden

 The rock garden that Ryōanji is most known for, with it's landscape of white sand with 15 large and small stones placed without, has many mysteries surrounding it.

-The first of which, and largest, is who it was designed by.
 The garden is estimated to date from Japan's Muromachi period and even though there is an engraving on the back of the stones thought to be the seal of its creator, experts have been unable to determine their identity.
-The intention behind the placement of the 15 stones is also unknown, and while there are many theories, it is perhaps best that each individual looks out over the garden with their own interpretation.

-Then, there is also the wall of the garden which was constructed at an angle.
 By building the wall at an angle it creates an illusion of additional depth to viewers of the garden.
-Another mystery is the shear strength of the wall.

 The earthen wall reaches a height of almost two meters and during its construction the earth was mixed with plant oils to make it extremely strong and also to prevent light being reflected by the garden's white sand.